-At June 30, 2020, governmental funds reported total fund balances of \$23,564,877 which represents an increase of \$1,022,224.
-Included in the fund group are the General Fund, which generated a surplus of \$1,540,465, and the Capital Projects Fund which generated a deficit of \$518,241.
-The deficit in the Capital Projects Fund is the result of expending funds for various capital projects throughout the District.
+At June 30, 2021, governmental funds reported total fund balances of \$24,858,391 which represents an increase of \$1,293,514.
+Included in the fund group are the General Fund which generated a surplus of \$1,230,001 and the Capital Projects Fund which generated a surplus of \$63,513.

-The District has committed \$8,830,745 of the General Fund Balance to provide for the future payment of post-employment health benefits, accumulated compensated absences, future retirement rate increases and future increases in Pottsgrove's share of the Western Montgomery Career and Technical Center budget.
-In addition, \$989,587 of General Fund Balance has been assigned as part of the 2020-2021 budget including \$178,094 for bus purchases.
-Please refer to the fund balance section of note 1 to these financial statements for definitions of the terms presented.
+The District has committed \$8,830,745 of the General Fund balance to provide for the future payment of postemployment health benefits, accumulated compensated absences, future retirement rate increases and future increases in the District's share of the Western Montgomery Career and Technical Center budget.
+Please refer to the fund balance section of Note 1 to these financial statements for definitions of the terms presented.